-Macedonia lies in the western Balkans, bordering Albania, Kosovo, Serbia, Bulgaria and Greece.
+North Macedonia lies in the western Balkans, bordering Albania, Kosovo, Serbia, Bulgaria and Greece.
 Large lakes in the southwest attract tourists and provide fishing resources.

-In the Middle Ages, geographic Macedonia formed successively a part of the Bulgarian and Serbian empires, and its Slav-speaking population was converted to Eastern Orthodoxy.
+In the Middle Ages, what is now North Macedonia formed successively a part of the Bulgarian and Serbian empires, and its Slav-speaking population was converted to Eastern Orthodoxy.
 At the end of the fourteenth century, the region was over-run by the Turks and it remained a part of the Ottoman Empire until the eve of the First World War.
 Some Eastern Orthodox Slavs converted under Ottoman rule to Islam.
 During the period of Ottoman rule there was a substantial influx of Albanian-speakers, most of whom embraced Islam.

-After the Balkan Wars of 1912-13, northern and central Macedonia were assigned to Serbia, southern Macedonia was apportioned to Greece, and the easternmost part of the region was given to Bulgaria.
+After the Balkan Wars of 1912-13, northern and central territories were assigned to Serbia, southern territories were apportioned to Greece, and the easternmost part of the region was given to Bulgaria.
 After the World War I, Bulgaria ceded an additional sliver of territory to the newly formed Kingdom of Serbs, Croats and Slovenes (after 1929, Yugoslavia).
 During the inter-war period, the Yugoslav authorities denied the existence of a separate Macedonian identity and embarked upon a policy of assimilation.
 In 1943 the communist partisans, led by Josip Broz Tito, affirmed the existence of a Macedonian nation and, at the end of the war, Macedonians were given the status of nation and the Socialist Republic of Macedonia was established as one of the country’s six republics along its pre-war borders within the Socialist Federal Republic of Yugoslavia (SFRY).

 After 1945, a Macedonian alphabet, orthography and grammar were devised.
 A Macedonian Orthodox Church was established in 1967.
 Although denied recognition both by the Serbian Patriarch and by the wider Orthodox community, the Macedonian Church enjoys substantial support within Macedonia itself.